nslavov/scp/mass-spec/mPOP.md

 ## Advantages of mPOP
   1. **mPOP uses equipment found in most laboratories**
-     - Easy to adopt and implement in most laboratories
+     - Easy to adopt and implement without specialized equipment
   2. **mPOP uses only mass-spec compatible chemicals**
      - No cleanup steps are needed
   3. **mPOP is easy automate**